Laughter indicates perceived similarity among friends and strangers

 This article is not in any list yet, why not save it to one of your lists.Abstract

 Laughter is a signature of social connection, thought to communicate a shared understanding of nonseriousness.
 Building on this idea, the present work examines whether people laugh more when they perceive similarity with their social partner, or instead, feel more similar when they laugh.
-Participants (N = 132) had semi-structured conversations with both a friend and a stranger, discussing ways they were similar to and different from one another.
+Participants (Ndyads = 132) had semi-structured conversations with both a friend and a stranger, discussing ways they were similar to and different from one another.
 Although conversation topic did not affect overall laughter, friends laughed even more than strangers when discussing their differences.
-Baseline perceived similarity in identity, behavior, and beliefs predicted how much dyads laughed and colaughed; however, laughter did not predict post-conversation perceived similarity.
+A composite of baseline perceived similarity measures predicted how much dyads laughed and colaughed.
 Participants laughed more if they felt similar to their partner or if their partner felt similar to them.
-To test whether laughter reflects shared understanding, we used overall laughter to predict both subjective experiences and verbal expressions of shared reality (e.g., saying “I agree”).
-Laughter predicted verbal expressions of shared reality, but not self-reported experience.
-Further, laughter and verbal agreement appeared to serve overlapping conversational functions: when laughter occurred, shared reality verbal expressions became less likely in the next two seconds.
+Partners who laughed more also expressed more shared reality during their conversations (e.g., saying “I agree”) and self-reported greater subjective shared reality afterwards.
+Laughter and verbal agreement appeared to serve overlapping conversational functions: when laughter occurred, shared reality verbal expressions became less likely in the next two seconds.
 A subset analysis of friend dyads showed that only perceived similarity—not actual similarity—predicted laughter.
-In sum, conversational laughter seems to reflect, but not generate, the sense of similarity and shared understanding that underlies social connection.
+However, laughter was not associated with subsequent changes in perceived similarity.
+In sum, conversational laughter reflects a preexisting sense of similarity and shared understanding, both of which underly social connection.